Snapchat/KeyDB-docs/docs/modules-blocking-ops.md

 client is unblocked from the thread.

-The timeout command returns `NULL`, as it often happens with actual Redis blocking commands timing out.
+The timeout command returns `NULL`, as it often happens with actual KeyDB blocking commands timing out.

 Passing reply data when unblocking
 ---